grz0zrg/fsynth/client/data/md/uniforms.md

 `float htoy`

-​	take a frequency as argument and return its vertical position on the canvas (pixels)
+​	function with frequency as argument which return its vertical position on the canvas (pixels)

 `float fline`

-​	take a frequency as argument and return either 1 or 0 (shortcut to draw horizontal line)
+​	function with frequency as argument which return 1 or 0 (shortcut to draw a horizontal line)

 `vec4[N] keyboard`